 From the outset, project management can seem like a simple framework for getting tasks done—that is, until it becomes incredibly complex.
 Competing deadlines, detailed deliverables, and budget approvals can quickly add up to a muddled workflow.

 Conquering your core processes is the key to executing multiple projects at once, and ensuring that your team can handle scaling up its workload.
 With the right system, balancing team leads and remote contributors, reporting on project status and spend, and checking off action items on schedule can feel effortless.

-Adding Airtable Blocks to your project management process can help you speed through capacity planning, make sure the dates and projects that matter most are always top of mind, and give stakeholders a window into your team's performance—without growing your to-do list.
+Adding Airtable Apps to your project management process can help you speed through capacity planning, make sure the dates and projects that matter most are always top of mind, and give stakeholders a window into your team's performance—without growing your to-do list.
 And anything that saves you a few minutes is another step toward hitting your project goals.

 Here's your plan for putting this into action:

 Focus on what's up next

 Managing multiple projects, launch dates, and contributors can create a lot of noise.
 Zero in on your most important deadlines and projects with apps that keep them front and center.